 Best practices for Reservation API implementation¶

-Sometimes a Booking.com API will return an HTTP status code 500, 502, or other 5XX.
+Sometimes a Booking.com API will return a response with an HTTP status code 500, 502, or other 5XX.
 For the Reservation API, it is important to follow web protocol best practices, to ensure that all reservations are delivered even when there is a temporary system fault.

 OTA API calls that confirm messages (OTA_HotelResNotifRS/OTA_HotelResModifyNotifRS) must be retried until a result other than HTTP 5XX is obtained.
 When Booking.com sends a result of 5XX for these requests, it means that the message is still pending delivery.
 If the message remains pending delivery for 30 min, then online delivery may be aborted and the message falls back to email delivery instead.